| |

 *When MC, AVC and AC curve rise always MC

-curve is above AVC and AC (MC > AC, MC > AVC)
+curve is above AVC and AC (MC > AC, MC > AVC) * When cost rise, they rise at faster rate

 hence the additional cost become larger than AVC and AC values.